Menu

 There is a clear process for you to follow to inform the school that your child may not be attending because they are ill:

-1. The parent/carer must complete the ONLINE FORM or telephone the school between 8.00am and 8.30am to inform the school that their child is absent and the cause of the absence.
+1. The parent/carer must telephone the school between 8.00am and 8.30am to inform the school that their child is absent and the cause of the absence.
 The school will ask for the nature of the illness (in the case of sickness/diarrhoea, the checklist in Appendix A will be used) and the expected duration of the absence.
 The administrator will give guidance on the recommended length of absence if appropriate.
 This phone call is logged with the Attendance Officer.
 Parents coming into school to drop off siblings of the sick child must inform the office of the absence.

-2. If the school does not receive a online form or phone call, within the above timeframe, from a parent/carer, the school will phone home to ascertain the child’s whereabouts and reason for absence.
+2. If the school does not receive a phone call, within the above timeframe, from a parent/carer, the school will phone home to ascertain the child’s whereabouts and reason for absence.
 If the school can’t contact the parent at home, school will contact emergency contacts until whereabouts of the child and their well-being can be confirmed.
 This is part of our safeguarding procedures.

 Decisions regarding attendance or absence: